ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 ## Sequence Input Features and Encoders

 Sequence features have several encoders and each of them has its own parameters.
-Inputs are of size `b` while outputs are of size `b x h` where `b` is the batch size and `h` is the dimensionally of the output of the encoder.
+Inputs are of size `b` while outputs are of size `b x h` where `b` is the batch size and `h` is the dimensionality of the output of the encoder.
 In case a representation for each element of the sequence is needed (for example for tagging them, or for using an attention mechanism), one can specify the parameter `reduce_output` to be  `null` and the output will be a `b x s x h` tensor where `s` is the length of the sequence.
 Some encoders, because of their inner workings, may require additional parameters to be specified in order to obtain one representation for each element of the sequence.
 For instance the `parallel_cnn` encoder, by default pools and flattens the sequence dimension and then passes the flattened vector through fully connected layers, so in order to obtain the full tesnor one has to specify `reduce_output: null`.